 1. The revelation of regionalization.
 The trade war between China and the United States.
 The emergence of America First and the Belt and Road Initiative and its resulting frictions with the EU.
 The rise of the great regional conflicts between Ottomans, Sunni and Shia Islam.
 The great fights among the nations locked within post imperial borders in Africa.
 The emergence of Russia as an Asiatic power, abandoning its Petrine ambitions cultivated since the reign of Peter the Great.
 These are all the markers of regionalization that were exposed with a vengeance during the course of the last twelve months.
-I have suggested2 the way these also reveal the abandonment of the fundamental ordering premises of the golden age of globalization (even if its ideals were usually imperfectly embraced and implemented) in favor of a post-global imperialism.
-The new empires-and their regional principalities) now operate in parallel to the emergence and operation of the great economic global empires managed through apex multi (or trans)-national enterprises.
+I have suggested2 the way these also reveal the abandonment of the fundamental ordering premises of the golden age of globalization (even if its ideals were usually imperfectly embraced and implemented) in favor of a post-global imperialism. empires-and their The new regional principalities) now operate in parallel to the emergence and operation of the great economic global empires managed through apex multi (or trans)-national enterprises.
+Governance has become a business.
+Politics has become management.
+Control has become a relational concept applied through the maintenance of networks of linkages creating vertical structures of control.
+The last twelve months have revealed more clearly their structure and operation.